chefmayhem/carbon-ai/carbon_ai/get_real.md

   This is all reasonable, but it shows that this isn't a trivial thing to do.
 Also important to note is that this functionality is, as far as I understand, exclusive to x86 processors, and its exact implementation may differ between vendors and such.
+* I found that MacOS has a terminal command `powermetrics` which estimates power use in a fairly granular manner.
+The documentation does suggest that the estimates may be inaccurate, but I suspect this could still be rather useful.

 ## Rules of Thumb